OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

 all information needed for logging and detection can be found in the response.

 In addition, for file transfer protocols, or similar ones where there may be several messages before the file exchange is completed (NFS, SMB), it is possible to create a level of abstraction to handle such complexity.
-This could be achieved by adding phases to the protocol implemented model (e.g., protocol negotiation phase (SMB), request parsed (HTTP), and so on).
+This could be achieved by adding phases to the model implemented by the protocol (e.g., protocol negotiation phase (SMB), request parsed (HTTP), and so on).

-This is controlled by implementing states.
+This is controlled by implementing progress states.
 In Suricata, those will be enums that are incremented as the parsing progresses.
 A state will start at 0.
 The higher its value, the closer the transaction would be to completion.

 The engine interacts with transactions state using a set of callbacks the parser registers.
 State is defined per flow direction (``STREAM_TOSERVER`` / ``STREAM_TOCLIENT``).